House building in England: explained

 The current supply of new homes has been increasing over time but it has not yet hit the previous Conservative government’s estimate of 300,000 new homes needed per year.
 Around 234,400 new homes were supplied in 2022/23.
 The supply of new homes has increased year-on-year from a low of 125,000 in 2012/13.
 It reached its peak in 2019/20 with 243,000 new homes.
 In part due to the pandemic, the number of new homes did decline in 2020/21 but rose again in 2021/22.

-The Conservatives’ 2019 manifesto pledged to build "300,000 homes a year by the mid-2020s" and to build at least a million more homes by the end of the parliament.
-While the latest figures for 2023/24 haven’t been released at the time of writing, the Department for Levelling Up, Housing & Communities has used existing data to estimate that 1,001,000 new homes had been supplied between 17 December 2019 and 19 May 2024.
-This estimate won’t be confirmed until the official number of net additional dwellings are published later in 2024.
+The Conservatives’ 2019 manifesto pledged to build “300,000 homes a year by the mid-2020s” and to build at least a million more homes by the end of the parliament.
+While the latest figures for 2023/24 haven’t been released at the time of writing, in May 2024 the Department for Levelling Up, Housing & Communities (as it was known under the previous government) used existing data to estimate that 1,001,000 new homes had been supplied between 17 December 2019 and 19 May 2024.
+This estimate won’t be confirmed until the official number of net additional dwellings is published later in 2024.

 What is stopping more new homes from being supplied?